johnstamps2020/documentation-portal/README.md

 1. Make sure you have the Docker plugin installed and that you are connected to the Docker Hub registry.
-2. Run the **Server DEV** debug.
+1. Run the **Server DEV** debug.
 This automatically creates a Docker container for Postgres (docportal DB) and then launches the server in dev mode.
-3. Wait for the server to fully start and then run the **Upload Legacy Configs** to DB" debug.
-This may take a while.
-4. Run the **Landing Pages DEV** debug.
+1. Run the **Landing Pages DEV** debug.
 This launches the frontend in dev mode.
-5. Open http://localhost:8081 in your browser.
+1. Open http://localhost:8081 in your browser.

 ### IntelliJ IDEA

 1. Make sure the Docker plugin is running.
-2. Run the **Start docportal DB** configuration.
+1. Run the **Start docportal DB** configuration.
 This creates a Docker container for Postgres.
-3. Wait for the docportal DB to fully start and then run the **Server DEV** configuration.
+1. Wait for the docportal DB to fully start and then run the **Server DEV** configuration.
 This launches the server in dev mode.
-4. Wait for the server to fully start and then run the **Upload legacy configs to DB** configuration.
-This may take a while.
-5. Run the **Landing pages DEV** configuration.
+1. Run the **Landing pages DEV** configuration.
 This launches the frontend in dev mode.
-6. Open http://localhost:8081 in your browser.
+1. Open http://localhost:8081 in your browser.

 ### Terminal (macOS)